FEATURED ONLINE MBA PROGRAMS

 - Human Resource Managers - $96,420

 The University of Wyoming offers two MBA options.
 The full-time program is a traditional on-campus degree requiring 42 credit hours of classes.
-The accelerated schedule requires 16 months of intense study, with a curriculum that blends theory and application; teamwork, leadership and superior written and oral communication skills are emphasized.
+The more intensive schedule requires 16 months of intense study, with a curriculum that blends theory and application; teamwork, leadership and superior written and oral communication skills are emphasized.
 The school offers international study trips and options for field work, as well as opportunities, both on and off campus, to network with global and local companies.
 The other option is the Executive MBA for experienced managers.
 Admission is competitive, and those who are accepted into this program complete it as part of a cohort of highly-motivated high achievers in their fields.
 This 30-credit-hour program is offered 100 percent online, though students have the option of participating in on-campus activities.
 Both programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).